Ketamine-assisted psychotherapy

 Ketamine-assisted psychotherapy is the use of prescribed doses of ketamine, an analgesic anesthetic with dissociative properties, in combination with psychotherapy for treatment of various psychiatric conditions.
 Ketamine-assisted psychotherapy shows potential in treating mental disorders including major depressive disorder, anxiety, obsessive–compulsive disorder, post-traumatic stress disorders, substance use disorder, and neuropathic pain.
-Despite initial usage as a rapid-acting antidepressant, its psychedelic effects have sparked interest in its potential for treatment of mental illnesses beyond depressive symptoms.
+Despite initial usage as a rapid-acting antidepressant, its hallucinogenic effects have sparked interest in its potential for treatment of mental illnesses beyond depressive symptoms.
 Ketamine appears to offer promising results as an effective modality of treatment for a variety of mental conditions and was approved by the Food and Drug Administration (FDA) in the United States for usage in treatment-resistant depression, but does display areas in need of further research across different domains of mental illness.

 Background

 Ketamine is a short-acting, noncompetitive N-methyl-D-aspartate (NMDA) receptor antagonist that was discovered by Parke-Davis Labs and Dr. Calvin Lee Stevens in 1962 during research into derivatives of phencyclidine (PCP).
 It was first used clinically as a veterinary anesthetic that was first given to a human in 1964 as a potential replacement for PCP.
 Soon after, Parke-Davis filed a patent for the utilization of the anesthetic.
 With this patent, ketamine began to be used on the battlefield where it was considered the "buddy drug" because soldiers were able to administer it to one another.
 Given its hallucinogenic properties, interest rapidly rose in the possibility of broader avenues of application, including within the field of psychiatry as a treatment for depression, substance use dependence, and more.
 Thus, soon after discovery, ketamine has been used as an off-label medication for a diverse group of psychiatric symptoms across Europe and the United States, and a topic of robust investigation.
 The US Food and Drug Administration (FDA) first approved the use of intranasal esketamine (Spravato)—an enantiomer of ketamine—for the use of ketamine-derived therapy for treatment-resistant depression, in 2019, leading to the creation and expansion of telemedicine-based companies that practice ketamine-assisted psychotherapy, such as the Psychedelic Institute of Mental Health & Family Therapy.
 In addition to a nasal spray, ketamine lozenges called "troches" are being administered.
 Ketamine is currently one of three injected general anesthetics that the World Health Organisation includes in its Model List of Essential Medicines along with propofol and thiopental, and is listed as safe to use for children.

 Example of a ketamine vial being used for injection.
 Ketamine was initially used as a veterinary anesthetic.